 Water levels peaked last night; now falling

-High water levels cause local flooding
+High water levels are causing local disruptions

-Sandbags have been placed where necessary.
+Sandbags have been placed where necessary

-Hoornse Dyke excavated due to gas leak
+Hoornse Dyke excavated due to a gas leak

 Forecast for the coming days